 3. Pumpkin Seeds Promote Heart Health

 Different pumpkin seed varieties have a range of health benefits associated with a decreased risk of developing cardiovascular problems.
-Pumpkin seeds contain nutritional sources of antioxidants and healthy fats which do not only promote digestion, but also improve heart health by cleansing toxic waste that has accumulated in the cardiovascular system.
+These seeds contain nutritional sources of antioxidants and healthy fats which do not only promote digestion, but also improve heart health by cleansing toxic waste that has accumulated in the cardiovascular system.

 A Source of Antioxidants